Note: In the below, “x” refers to the word x; [x] refers to the phonetic pronunciation x; ‘x’ refers to the letter (or digraph) x.

 The consonants are quite simple and I fixed their layout almost immediately.
 The principle is that the tongue sits in different positions in the mouth for each.

 You’ll see that there are some unusual entries.
 ‘FTH’ and ‘DTH’, as in “thing” and “that”, have their own column, or could have their own row, depending on how you want to view it.
 The approximants ‘L’ and ‘R’ could be shifted one column right and ‘Y’ could have its own column.
-‘CH’, ‘FTH’, ‘DTH’, ‘SH’, and ‘ZH’ don’t have their own character, but are usually represented by digraphs or just by other letters entirely.
-There are two semi-detached phonemes that are not properly used in English, which I have put in brackets: ‘NG’, which is a sort of swallowing that some dialects use at the end of words like “sing”, though personally I prefer to pronounce the ‘g’ because my native accent is north-west English; ‘KH’, which is how I’ve written the sound at the end of “loch” and “Bach”.
+‘NG’, ‘CH’, ‘FTH’, ‘DTH’, ‘SH’, and ‘ZH’ don’t have their own character in unreformed English, but are usually represented by digraphs or just by other letters entirely.
+There is a semi-detached phoneme that is not properly used in English: ‘KH’, which is how I’ve written the sound at the end of “loch” and “Bach”.

 The consonants lend themselves quite neatly to mapping onto a grid.
 Here is an image of the consonants, using the same mapping as the table above.